CraigKnoblauch/portfolio-2025/notes.md

 Format looks weird in a few places, content overflows or scales weird Code blocks don't have syntax highlighting
 Need a gap at the bottom of the page.
+Put final touches on home page and deploy